Haivision/srt-rfc/draft-sharabayko-mops-srt.md

   packet type.
 Handshake packets don't use this field.

 Control Information Field (variable length):
-: The use of this field is defined by the Control Type field of a control packet.
+: The use of this field is defined by the Control Type field of the control packet.

+KK (2 bits):
+: Encryption Flag.
+The flag bits indicate whether or not data is encrypted.
+  The value "00b" means data is not encrypted, "01b" indicates that data is encrypted with an even key, and "10b" is used for odd key encryption.
+  The value "11b" is used to carry both keys in single message.

 The types of SRT control packets are shown in {{srt-ctrl-pkt-type-table}}.
 The value "0x7ffff" is reserved for a user-defined type.